Affiliate Disclosure

 - Foam applicator built into the bottle

-- Recolors severely oxidized, grey trim
+- Recolors severely oxidized, gray trim

 - Longer-lasting than a surface dressing